tkmru/lazyCSRF/README.md

 # LazyCSRF
-LazyCSRF is a more convenient CSRF PoC generator that runs on burp.
+LazyCSRF is a more useful CSRF PoC generator that runs on burp.

 ## Motivation
 The feature of burp that I like the most is `Generate CSRF PoC`.